akashmadhu4/A-SIMPLE-TODO-CLI-APP/README.md

    $ ln -s todo.sh todo
    ```

-4. Now run `npm test` and you will see all the tests failing.
-As you fill in each functionality, you can re-run the tests to see them passing one by one.
+4. Now run `npm test`

 ## Specification

-1. The app can be run in the console with `./todo`.
+1. The app can be run in the console with `todo`.

 2. The app should read from and write to a `todo.txt` text file.
 Each todo item occupies a single line in this file.
 Here is an example file that has 2 todo items.